anttispitkanen/terminal-game-of-life/README.md

 - Be launched with a single CLI command
 - Support CLI arguments for
   - `-s|--side-length` = grid size = side length of a square grid, default to 20
+    - This must be limited to not be larger than can fit in the current terminal window
   - `-w|--wait-time` = the time between each increment in the game, default to 400ms
   - `-h|--help` print help message
 - According to given arguments, print the game in the terminal window and update it in place as seen in the demo above
 - Handle keyboard interrupt, gracefully clearing the game off the terminal
+- Be able to run with Docker too

 ### Design philosophy